springernature/scigraph/events/hackday-2017-06-23/examples/graphdb/README.md

 * **Article Object:** To look up the article with DOI `10.1038/nature13195` about "Palaeozoic osteichthyan", see [get-article-by-doi.rq](get-article-by-doi.rq), and see [result-for-get-article-by-doi.ttl](result-for-get-article-by-doi.ttl) for the result in Turtle format.

-* **Article with contributions and affiliations Objects:** To also retrieve information about the associated contribution and affiliation objects (see [get-article-by-doi-with-contributions-affiliations.rq](get-article-by-doi-with-contributions-affiliations.rq)), and see [result-for-get-article-by-doi-with-contributions-affiliations.ttl](result-for-get-article-by-doi-with-contributions-affiliations.ttl) for the result in Turtle format.
+* **Article with contributions and affiliations Objects:** To retrieve information about the associated contribution and affiliation objects (see [get-article-by-doi-with-contributions-affiliations.rq](get-article-by-doi-with-contributions-affiliations.rq)), and see [result-for-get-article-by-doi-with-contributions-affiliations.ttl](result-for-get-article-by-doi-with-contributions-affiliations.ttl) for the result in Turtle format.

 ## 2. Journals and JournalBrand Objects

-* **Journal and JournalBrands Objects:** To also retrieve information about the associated journal and journal brand objects (see [get-journalbrand-by-title-with-journal.rq](get-journalbrand-by-title-with-journal.rq)), and see [result-for-get-journalbrand-by-title-with-journal.ttl](result-for-get-journalbrand-by-title-with-journal.ttl) for the result in Turtle format.
+* **Journal and JournalBrands Objects:** To retrieve information about a journal and journal brand object (see [get-journalbrand-by-title-with-journal.rq](get-journalbrand-by-title-with-journal.rq)), and see [result-for-get-journalbrand-by-title-with-journal.ttl](result-for-get-journalbrand-by-title-with-journal.ttl) for the result in Turtle format.

 ## 3. BookEdition, Book and Chapter Objects
-* **BookEdition and Book Objects:** To also retrieve information about a book either by using the ISBN code or the title  (see queries  [get-book-bookeditions-by-isbn.rq](get-book-bookeditions-by-isbn.rq), [get-book-bookeditions-by-title.rq](get-book-bookeditions-by-title.rq)), and see [result-for-get-book-bookeditions-by-isbn.ttl](result-for-get-book-bookeditions-by-isbn.ttl) for the result in Turtle format.
+* **BookEdition and Book Objects:** To retrieve information about a book either by using the ISBN code or the title (see queries  [get-book-bookeditions-by-isbn.rq](get-book-bookeditions-by-isbn.rq), [get-book-bookeditions-by-title.rq](get-book-bookeditions-by-title.rq)), and see [result-for-get-book-bookeditions-by-isbn.ttl](result-for-get-book-bookeditions-by-isbn.ttl) for the result in Turtle format.

-* **Book and BookChapter Objects:** To also retrieve full information about a book and it's chapters (see queries  [get-book-chapters.rq](get-book-chapters.rq)), and see [result-for-get-book-chapters.ttl](result-for-get-book-chapters.ttl) for the result in Turtle format.
+* **Book and BookChapter Objects:** To retrieve information about a book and included chapters (see queries  [get-book-chapters.rq](get-book-chapters.rq)), and see [result-for-get-book-chapters.ttl](result-for-get-book-chapters.ttl) for the result in Turtle format.

 ## 4. Grant Objects